Skin Conditions in Black Skin

 How do you treat keloid scars?

 Keloids will not improve without treatment.
-We treat keloids with steroid injections and LASER treatment to flatten the scar and improve the redness.
+We treat keloids with steroid injections, surgical removal, and LASER treatment to flatten the scar and improve the redness.

 What is Pseduofolliculitis barbae?